Wisconsin cranberry marsh landscape with autumn colors

 Executive Director

-Grant Holley serves as Executive Director, overseeing the Board's grant funding, research partnerships, and educational programs.
+Grant Holley serves as Executive Director, overseeing WCB's grant funding, research partnerships, and educational programs.
 He also serves as Executive Director of the Wisconsin State Cranberry Growers Association (WSCGA).